ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 ### Moving

 The future snake will be moving in a 2d plane.
-Is it even possible with our current `lang/slideshow` ?
+Is it even possible with our current `lang/slideshow`?
 There is indeed an [animation documentation](https://docs.racket-lang.org/pict/Animation_Helpers.html), but it appears to be highly related to slideshow stuff.

-And it's not only about moving: we will need a window, a game loop, collision stuff and so own.
+And it's not only about moving: we will need a window, a game loop, collision stuff and so on.
 Let's take some time to choose a better `lang` than slideshow for this advanced visual stuff...

-> It's already 4:45 PM.
-Do we have a chance to run something before midnight ?
-Differents tools appears to make games, dependant on new stuff.
+> It's already 4:45 PM - Will we get a chance to get something running before midnight?
+Differents tools appear to make games, dependant on new stuff.
-> Like this [racket/gui](https://docs.racket-lang.org/gui/index.html), but it will force us to learn a new way to draw: the `draw-lib`...
+> A bit like this [racket/gui](https://docs.racket-lang.org/gui/index.html), but it will force us to learn a new way to draw: the `draw-lib`...
-> I continue but [Searching](https://pkgd.racket-lang.org/pkgn/search?q=game) takes time.
-I even found a [fully working snake game](https://github.com/Bogdanp/hebi/blob/master/hebi.rkt), but the code is too avanced for me...
+> I continue but [searching](https://pkgd.racket-lang.org/pkgn/search?q=game) takes time.
+I even find a [fully working snake game](https://github.com/Bogdanp/hebi/blob/master/hebi.rkt), but the code is too avanced for me...

-> 5:09.
-Finaly, my choice falls for the [r-cade packages](https://docs.racket-lang.org/r-cade/index.html) - it seems to contains everything we need, and claim to have snake-game example (that I will avoid now, but comparate at the end as correct version)
+> 5:09 PM - In the end, my choice falls on the [r-cade packages](https://docs.racket-lang.org/r-cade/index.html) - it seems to contain everything we need, and claims to have a snake-game example (that I will avoid for now, but will compare with in the end)

 ## A Snake Game

 ### R-cade Setup

-Let's try the simplest example game
+Let's try the simplest example game:

 ```rkt
 #lang racket